Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Transmission Type

-Another key factor that influences towing capacity is the type of transmission in your vehicle.
+Another key factor that influences is the type of transmission in your vehicle.
 The transmission plays a vital role in delivering power from the engine to the wheels, determining how efficiently your vehicle can handle heavy loads.
 Different transmission types offer varying levels of towing capability, so it’s essential to choose the right one for your towing needs.

 • Vehicles with automatic transmissions are generally better suited for towing, as they can adjust gear ratios to accommodate heavier loads.